The Schwinn IC3 is a relatively new indoor cycling bike from Schwinn, an upgrade of the popular IC2 base model with more features and capabilities.

 The only real drawback is the warranty, which could definitely be stronger.
 But other than that this is a decent choice for your home gym.

-If you want to save a little money, look at the base IC2 as well...and if you want something more high-grade, the AC Performance model is quite popular.
+If you want to save a little money, look at the base IC2 as well...and if you want something more advanced, take a look at the IC4.

 Find the right bike at the best price!